Licensed Clinical Psychologist

 About my Practice

 The work I do in my practice is quite different than other forms of therapy.
-It incorporates Cognitive Behavioral Therapy, Acceptance and Commitment Based Therapy and Internal Families Systems, all of which are evidence-based therapies for reducing emotional suffering.
+It incorporates Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Based Therapy (ACT) and Internal Families Systems (IFS), all of which are evidence-based therapies for reducing emotional suffering.

 In my practice, instead of fighting “the stuff” that comes up in our life (e.g., pain, worries, memories, uncomfortable or unsettling feelings) we work on the relationship you have to those things.
-When we fear these difficulties in our lives or attempt to avoid and control them, the struggle is actually what keeps us stuck resulting in more emotional suffering.
-Utilizing emotional understanding and acceptance is a large part of my practice.
+When we fear these difficulties in our lives or attempt to avoid and control them, we feel stuck.
+The struggle is actually what keeps us stuck, resulting in more emotional suffering.
+Utilizing emotional understanding, engaging the heart, and soul-searching is a large part of my practice.

 A significant interest of mine is the integration of spirituality and emotional well-being.
 Suffering often opens us up to ask some of the most difficult questions in life such as: Why are we here?
 What’s the purpose of my life?
 Where does meaning come from?
 Where do I find hope amidst this suffering?
-Exploring our connection to something greater helps provide a sense of groundedness, comfort, purpose, and peace.
+Willingness to explore truth and our connection to something greater helps provide a sense of groundedness, comfort, purpose, and peace.

 Individual Adult Psychotherapy